kashishgupta1990/JustBlogBackEnd/README.md

     }
 ];
 ```
+### How to use ``ECMAScript 6`` feature ###
+We introduce a new way to require special ECMAScript 6 files.
+Use ``requireEcma6`` insted of ``require`` to include file.
+We compile ecmaScript6 files to ecmaScript5 using Traceur module, the result of compiled file store in ``custome_modules/es6Support/temp`` folder.
+It mean when you require ecmaScript6 files you have to pass replative path of your es6 file according to temp directory.
+By default we can use ecmaScript6 syntax on route directory and bootstrap.js file.

 ## Lets Build Together ##
 Just open an issue in case found any bug.We are always open for suggessions / issue / add new feature request.